-One of Nahant's few tools available for providing Affordable Housing is the Nahant Housing Authority (NHA), governing three properties and nine buildings dedicated to Affordable Housing in Nahant.17 The board of commissioners consists of four members elected by the town, and one member appointed by the Governor.
+One of Nahant's few tools available for providing Affordable Housing is the Nahant Housing Authority (NHA), governing three properties and nine buildings dedicated to Affordable Housing in Nahant.21 The board of commissioners consists of four members elected by the town, and one member appointed by the Governor.

 The Housing Authority manages 48 Affordable Housing units across seven different sites, providing Affordable Housing to over 80 residents.
 These are the only Affordable Housing units in Nahant and comprise all of the units on the Town's subsidized housing inventory.
 Since most of these units are restricted to the elderly, Affordable Housing options for other income-eligible households are extremely limited.
-Housing Authority properties also tend to be older and in need of maintenance.
+Properties managed by the Housing Authority exhibit signs of aging and require maintenance.
 There are no modern or privately developed Affordable Housing units in Nahant that would be available for the broader community.
 The table below shows the Housing Authority sites, their unit types, and capacity.
-Elderly housing is restricted to persons who are at least 55 years of age.
+Elderly housing is restricted to persons who are at least 60 years of age.